 2) The second group of visitors to consider is the press.
 For every trade show there will be journalists visiting, wanting to find something newsworthy to write about for their newspaper, magazine, site or even blog.
 In general it’s about the current trends, news and newcomers.

 3 ) Other designers, just like you and me.
 We’re a small group of course, but still a considerable group of visitors.

 Now there are probably more, and sub groups, but these are the main ones to consider.

-To really squeeze the best out of Formex as an exhibitor you need to have stuff for the retailers to buy from you.
+To really squeeze the best out of Formex as an exhibiting pattern designer you need to have stuff for the retailers to buy from you.
 They want physical products for their shops, not pattern designs.
-So if you want to exhibit, you need to have at least a prototype of your product to show (or rather a line up of products) that they can touch and feel and order from you.
-And so you also need to have an existing, functioning and tested production in place in case you get a large order (oooh, that would be a nice scenario, right?) and be able to deliver quality products in reasonable time.
+You need to have at least a prototype of your product to show (or rather a line up of products) that they can touch and feel and order from you.
+And they will want to know when you can deliver it to them and what it will cost.

 Example: Pattern me bright